yashitaraga/myportfolio/README.md

 ## 📚 Academic Projects

+**FHIR-Based ETL Pipeline for Healthcare Interoperability**
+*Team Project | Indiana University | [View Website](https://pages.github.iu.edu/vpentala/ETL-Project/)*
+- Designed and implemented an ETL pipeline using Python to extract clinical data from FHIR-compliant APIs such as OpenEMR and SNOMED CT.
+- Utilized OAuth 2.0 authentication for secure data extraction and integrated patient demographics, conditions, and observations into a Primary Care EHR system.

 **Multifactorial Analysis of Baldness Prevalence in Individuals**
 📅 January 2024 – April 2024
 - Used R for machine learning and statistical analysis to identify key factors contributing to baldness.